 b.
 When welcomed by the teachers, inform the child that this is his/her teacher and that he/she will have fun being with the teacher.
 Communicate warmly with the teachers as this shows your child that the teacher is a ‘friend’.
 Your child use you as a reference and guide, and will only learn to trust the teacher if he/she is seen as a friend.

-d.
-Before every separation, the teachers will inform you when it is a good time for you to leave.
-At this point, give your child a hug and words of assurance such as “You will have so much fun with your teacher and friends here.
+c.
+When saying goodbye, give your child a hug and words of assurance such as “You will have so much fun with your teacher and friends here.
 I’m leaving now but I’ll be back to pick you up later”.
 If the word “goodbye” is a word that triggers anxiety in your child, don’t say the word, say “see you later” instead.

-e.
+d.
 Leave the room after you have indicated that you are leaving.
 Do NOT hesitate or linger around, as this may send mixed signals to your child.

-f.
+e.
 Your child might cry (or do more than that).
 It is perfectly normal and healthy that a child cries and protests when separated from his/her caregiver.
 Do NOT rush in to pacify your child at this point.
-Doing that will only reinforces the crying or screaming behavior as your child will think that by crying or screaming, you will come back to her.
+Doing that will only reinforce the crying or screaming behavior as your child will think that by crying or screaming, you will come back to her.
 Let the teachers comfort your child and have the opportunity to form a relationship with the child.
 Trust that your child is in good hands.

-g.
+f.
 Wait in the lobby/reception area and out of sight of child.
 Without teachers’ advice, do NOT reenter the classroom as this will interfere with the separation process.
 If you have to leave the vicinity of the centre, make sure you remain contactable on the phone in case the teachers need to reach you (make sure you have provided a valid contact number on your Registration Form).

-h.
+g.
 If your child has a favourite song, rhyme or activity, share it with the teachers.
 Familiar objects or routines can be comforting for your child.

 3. Upon Reuniting or At the End of the School Day